U2 (Nuremberg U-Bahn): Overview

 There is a parking and turning system under the Bessemerstraße in a tube shared with the city-side track.
 After that the station Herrnhütte station is found at the junction with the Äußere Bayreuther Straße.
 Then the route takes a narrow counter arc under housing development to the station Ziegelstein beneath Fritz Munkert Platz, at whose northern end is another parking and turning system.
 The two railway tracks are then merged and run as a single-track tunnel in a westerly direction to the terminus station serving the airport.
 Due to the long single track section between Ziegelstein and Airport, only one train every ten minutes continues to the airport with most trains during the day terminating at Ziegelstein.
 This was formerly indicated by short terminating trains being indicated as "U21".
-The station serving the airport has two platform tracks but usually only one is in use for passenger service.
-Occasionally a train with minor defects or awaiting a later departure will wait at the mostly unused second platform track.
+The station serving the airport has two platform tracks but usually only one is used for passenger service.
+Occasionally a train with minor defects or awaiting a later departure will wait on the mostly unused second platform track.